jon-wei/druid/docs/content/tutorials/index.md

 ```

-All state created by the services will be stored in the `var` directory under the druid-#{DRUIDVERSION} package root.
+All persistent state such as the cluster metadata store and segments for the services will be kept in the `var` directory under the druid-#{DRUIDVERSION} package root.
 Logs for the services are located at `var/sv`.

 Later on, if you'd like to stop the services, CTRL-C to exit the `bin/supervise` script, which will terminate the processes.